Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 Patients with MCTD have features of more than one autoimmune disease and test positive for the anti-RNP antibody.
 Those with features of multiple autoimmune diseases that don’t have the antibody are classified as having “overlap syndrome,” which is having two or more recognized autoimmune diseases.

-At times, patients can have symptoms and lab test results suggestive of connective tissue disease without enough characteristics to be grouped into one of the well-defined diseases, such as rheumatoid arthritis, lupus, or scleroderma.
+Sometimes patients can have symptoms and lab test results suggestive of connective tissue disease without enough characteristics to be grouped into one of the well-defined diseases, such as rheumatoid arthritis, lupus, or scleroderma.
 These patients are diagnosed with “undifferentiated connective tissue disease.”

 rob haddow rmt

 Rob Haddow demonstrates how nerves affect movement of the ankle joint and how pain affects those with Ehlers-Danlos syndrome.
-Photo courtesy of Rob Haddow.
+(Photo courtesy of Rob Haddow)

 “I’ll check for spasms on lumbar extension or see how much dorsiflexion my left ankle has available,” Haddow said.
 “Recently, my right shoulder has been the most problematic with regular dislocations during the night, so I wake up and check on that.”